-$Note: The \ state \ describes \ this \ assurance \ in \ the \ Eligible \ Entity \ Tripartite \ Board \ section, \ 11.3.$ procedures the agency has in place to ensure that a low income individual, community organization, or religious organization, or representative of low income individuals that considers its organization, or low income individuals, to be inadequately represented on the agency board, can petition for adequate representation on the Board.
+Note: The state describes this assurance in the Eligible Entity Tripartite Board section, 11.3.

+To ensure compliance with the CSBG Act, the State requires that each CAA, as part of the CSBG application process, provide a description of the procedures the agency has in place to ensure that a low income individual, community organization, or religious organization, or representative of low income individuals that considers its organization, or low income individuals, to be inadequately represented on the agency board, can petition for adequate representation on the Board.
 Each CAA has reviewed agency bylaws, revising them as necessary, to ensure compliance with this provision.
-A copy of the bylaws section addressing this requirement is provided to DCS with the agency community action plan.
+A copy of the bylaws section addressing this requirement is provided to DCS with the the organizational standard submissions and during on-site monitoring.
 The CSBG Certification attached to the grant agreement between the DCS and CSBG subgrantees similarly addresses this compliance issue in that document.
 The Certification form is signed by the Board Chair of each CAA board.
+Additionally, agencies will submit quarterly reports indicating any board vacancies.
+Those that are not filled within 90 days require an action plan and steps for filling the vacancy to be submitted to DCS.